9 FAM 102.8

 (2) However, such an interpretation did not adequately account for advances in assisted reproductive technology (ART).

-(3) Consequently, birth mothers (also referred to as gestational mothers) who are also the legal parent of the child are to be treated the same as genetic mothers for the purpose of qualifying for immigration benefits.
+(3) Consequently, birth mothers (also referred to as gestational mothers) who are also the legal parent of the child are the same as genetic mothers when qualifying for immigration benefits.

 (4) This policy is retroactive.
-If you encounter a case in which the child born abroad to a gestational and legal mother was previously denied an immigration benefit under prior interpretation, the child potentially would be eligible for an immigration benefit upon the submission of a new application accompanied by appropriate fees and sufficient evidence that he or she meets all relevant statutory and regulatory requirements.
-(See 9 FAM 502.2; 9 FAM 502.1-1(C)(2).)
+If you encounter a case in which the child born to a gestational and legal mother was denied an IV under the prior interpretation, the child now may be eligible for an IV.
+A new application accompanied by appropriate fees and sufficient evidence that they meet all relevant statutory and regulatory requirements will have to be submitted.
+See 9 FAM 502.2, 9 FAM 502.1-1(C)(2).

 9 FAM 102.8-2(C) Children Born in Wedlock